btsiders/ionic-print-test/readme.md

 Once that is done, everything works fine **except for the `ion-content main.inner-scroll` element**.
 It needs to be set to `position:relative` to be visible while printing.

-In this example app, if you print the home page from Chrome, you'll notice a blamk page.
+In this example app, if you print the home page from Chrome, you'll notice a blank page.
 If you then use the developer tools (`F12` or `CTRL-SHIFT-I`) to manually add `position:relative` to the `main.inner-scroll` element, you'll notice the scrollbar disappears in the screen display, but then printing works across multiple pages.

 ## Solution?